 Yesterday I attended a 108 Sun Salutations Class to welcome winter at the

-Soul Center in Phoenixville.
-All proceeds of the class were donated to The Clinic in Phoenixville, serving uninsured and under insured with low-cost or free medical care since 2001.
+The Clinic in Phoenixville, serving uninsured and under insured with low-cost or free medical care since 2001.
 The class was set to live Sitar Music as we were lead through the Sun Salutations by three yoga instructors.

 The winter solstice is a special day of the year celebrated by many cultures because it marks the shortest day and the longest night of the year.